USEPA/untidywindrose/README.md

 ## Installation

-### Installing the development version of Untidywindrose
+### Install the development version of Untidywindrose

 If you do not have the remotes package installed, install it now